Ndamukong Suh

-Ndamukong Ngwa Suh (/ɪnˈdɑːməkɪn ˈsuː/ in-DAH-mə-kin-_-SOO, born January 6, 1987) is an American football defensive tackle who is a free agent.
-He played college football at Nebraska, where he earned All-American honors, and was drafted by the Detroit Lions second overall in the 2010 NFL Draft.
-He also played for the Miami Dolphins, Los Angeles Rams, and Tampa Bay Buccaneers.
-He has played in three Super Bowls: Super Bowl LIII with the Rams, Super Bowl LV with the Buccaneers, and Super Bowl LVII with the Eagles.
+Ndamukong Ngwa Suh (/ɪnˈdɑːməkɪn ˈsuː/ in-DAH-mə-kin-_-SOO, born January 6, 1987) is an American former professional football player who played defensive tackle in the National Football League (NFL) for 13 seasons.
+He played college football for the Nebraska Cornhuskers, earning unanimous All-American honors in 2009.
+Suh was selected by the Detroit Lions second overall in the 2010 NFL draft.
+He also played for the Miami Dolphins, Los Angeles Rams, Tampa Bay Buccaneers, and Philadelphia Eagles.
+Suh played in three Super Bowls during his career: Super Bowl LIII with the Rams, Super Bowl LV with the Buccaneers, and Super Bowl LVII with the Eagles.

 As a college senior, Suh became one of the most decorated players in college football history.
-He won numerous awards including the Associated Press College Football Player of the Year Award, Bronko Nagurski Trophy, Chuck Bednarik Award, Lombardi Award, and Outland Trophy, and was recognized as a unanimous All-American.
+He won numerous awards, including the Associated Press College Football Player of the Year Award, Bronko Nagurski Trophy, Chuck Bednarik Award, Lombardi Award, and Outland Trophy.

-During his time with the Lions, Suh was selected to 4 All-Pro and Pro Bowl teams and was awarded Defensive Rookie of the Year in 2010.
-In 2015, Suh became the highest-paid defensive player in NFL history, having signed a six-year contract with the Miami Dolphins, worth in excess of $114 million, with nearly $60 million fully guaranteed; he was released after just three seasons.
-Early in his career, Suh was criticized for his aggressive style of play and lack of sportsmanship.
-Suh was one of four defensive tackles named to the NFL 2010's All-Decade Team.
+During his time with the Lions, Suh was selected to four All-Pro and Pro Bowl teams and was awarded Defensive Rookie of the Year in 2010.
+In 2015, Suh became the highest-paid defensive player in NFL history, having signed a six-year contract with the Miami Dolphins, worth in excess of $114 million, with nearly $60 million fully guaranteed, but he was released after just three seasons.
+Suh was often criticized for his aggressive style of play and lack of sportsmanship.
+Suh was one of four defensive tackles named to the NFL 2010s All-Decade Team.

-Early years
+Early life

-Suh was born in Portland, Oregon.
+Suh was born in Portland, Oregon, on January 6, 1987.
 He attended Grant High School in Portland, where he was a four-sport star in football, basketball, soccer and track and field.
-He played as a two-way lineman for the Grant Generals.
-Suh earned first-team All-PIL honors on both offense and defense as a junior and was an honorable-mention All-state pick.
-In his senior year, he collected 65 tackles, including 10 sacks and recovered four fumbles, which earned him Parade magazine high school All-America honors, the 2004 Portland Interscholastic League Defensive Player of the Year, and a Class 4A first-team all-state selection.
-He also played in the 2005 U.S. Army All-American Bowl.
+Suh played as a two-way lineman for the Grant Generals.
+He earned first-team All-PIL honors on both offense and defense as a junior and was an honorable-mention All-state pick.
+As a senior, Suh collected 65 tackles, 10 sacks, and four fumble recoveries, earning him Parade magazine high school All-America honors, the 2004 Portland Interscholastic League Defensive Player of the Year, and a Class 4A first-team all-state selection.
+Suh also played in the 2005 U.S. Army All-American Bowl.
 In basketball, he earned honorable-mention All-League honors as a junior and senior.